 Could an operation trigger an MS relapse?

-Your surgeon needs to know that you have MS before an operation, but for most people with MS, surgery itself holds no extra risks compared to the rest of the population.
+If you need to have surgery or anaesthesia, you may be concerned about whether they could affect your MS. Your surgeon needs to know that you have MS before an operation, but for most people with MS, surgery itself holds no extra risks compared to the rest of the population.

 It is possible that being stressed or anxious could trigger a relapse, or make your MS symptoms worse.
 Anecdotally, recovering from surgery can also exacerbate MS symptoms, particularly fatigue.
 If you are worried about an upcoming operation, do talk about your fears with your MS team, and find ways to calm your nerves and get enough rest beforehand.